safal-singh/MNIST-RandomNum-Sum-CNN/README.md

 The total output is considered to be correct only if both the outputs are correct.
 Then training accuracy is calculated using Training Accuracy = (# CORRECT OUTPUTS / # TRAINING IMAGES) * 100

-Using this criterion, the highest training accuracy was found to be 97.9%.
+Using this criterion, the highest training accuracy was found to be 97.9% for SGD optimizer, NLL loss.
+Highest accuracies for Adam, Cross entropy loss and Adam, NLL loss was found to be 96.68% and 96.45% respectively.